-Davies continued to be prolific at Kenilworth Road but, again, he was playing in a poor team.
+Davies continued his prolific scoring at Kenilworth Road but, again, he was playing in a poor team.
 He scored 21 goals in just 32 games for the Hatters but they finished rock bottom and were relegated from Division Two at the end of the season.
-This brought about another move with Norwich City, against whom he had scored four times in a 4-2 win the previous season his next home.
-Player-manager Ron Ashman stumped up £35,000 to bring him to Carrow Road and were so keen to sign him that the chairman said; “if you fail the medical, we’ll sack the doctor!”
+This brought about another move with Norwich City, against whom he had scored all four in a 4-2 win the previous season his next home.
+Player-manager Ron Ashman stumped up £35,000 to bring him to Carrow Road and the Canaries were so keen to sign him that the chairman reportedly said; “if you fail the medical, we’ll sack the doctor!”

-He continued finding the back of the net regularly in East Anglia, scoring 30 times in his first season to keep the club in the 2nd Division.
+He continued finding the back of the net with regularity in East Anglia, scoring 30 times in his first season to keep the club in the 2nd Division.
 Davies spent three seasons at Norwich and was as prolific as he was throughout his career scoring 66 times in 126 games.

 Ron wearing Welsh colours